parasoft/parasoft-demo-app/README.md

 | aerospace     | Used to store the data about aerospace industry.     |

 ### Connection configuration
-Parasoft Demo Application exposes port 9001 for the user to connect to the HSQLDB database remotely.
+This application exposes port 9001 for the user to connect to the HSQLDB database remotely.

 - Global database